Having arthritis can be hard to endure daily.

 With its fantastic design and creative specs, the famous Asics Gel Kayano running shoes provide runners with flat feet and a history of knee pain with the cushioning and support they need.

 With Asics signature Gel cushioning in the rearfoot and forefoot, the shoes also deliver the best shock comfort and absorption.
-The heel clutch technology gives a secure fit, so there is no worry about your rear foot sliding around.
+The heel clutch technology gives a secure fit, so no worry about your rear foot sliding around.

 ASICS Women's Gel-Kayano 27 Running Shoes, 8, Black/Pure Silver